-IBM (IBM) has been one of the most searched-for stocks on Zacks.com lately.
-So, you might want to look at some of the facts that could shape the stock's performance in the near term.
+IBM (IBM) is one of the stocks most watched by Zacks.com visitors lately.
+So, it might be a good idea to review some of the factors that might affect the near-term performance of the stock.

-Over the past month, shares of this technology and consulting company have returned +7%, compared to the Zacks S&P 500 composite's -8.6% change.
-During this period, the Zacks Computer - Integrated Systems industry, which IBM falls in, has gained 1.4%.
-The key question now is: What could be the stock's future direction?
+Shares of this technology and consulting company have returned -4.2% over the past month versus the Zacks S&P 500 composite's +12.2% change.
+The Zacks Computer - Integrated Systems industry, to which IBM belongs, has gained 3.7% over this period.
+Now the key question is: Where could the stock be headed in the near term?

 Although media reports or rumors about a significant change in a company's business prospects usually cause its stock to trend and lead to an immediate price change, there are always certain fundamental factors that ultimately drive the buy-and-hold decision.